git-temak/auto-update-post-date/README.txt

 1. User-Friendly Interface:
 The plugin settings page makes it easy to set up, manage, and monitor your auto-update settings.
 Even if you're new to WordPress plugins, Auto Update Post Date simplifies the process for you.

+1. Supports Custom Post Types:
+Have custom post types on your site?
+Simply select your desired post type and what date you would like to update.

 == Installation ==